Dean, School of Communication & the Arts

 - B.F.A. in Theatre, University of California at Santa Barbara

-- Multiple merit awards for excellence in directing from the Kennedy Center American College Theatre Festival, including a national Distinguished Production of a New Work for “Bloodroot: Ballad of Clinch Mountain.”
+- Director: multiple merit awards for excellence in directing from the Kennedy Center American College Theatre Festival, including a national Distinguished Production of a New Work for “Bloodroot: Ballad of Clinch Mountain.”

-- Religion and Theatre Chair, Southeastern Theatre Conference
+- Chair, Faith and Theatre Committee, Southeastern Theatre Conference.